 Relative primary thermometry allows to measure thermodynamic temperature indirectly using a specified equation of state, with one or more key-parameter values determined from temperature fixed points (n > 0), for which values for the thermodynamic temperature T and their uncertainties are known a priori from previous absolute or relative primary thermometry.
-Tables containing data for T of fixed points are given in the MeP-K appendices "Relative primary radiometric thermometry", see Section 4.2.3, and "Estimates of the differences T-T90", see Section 5.1.
+Tables containing data for T of fixed points are given in the MeP-K annexes "Relative primary radiometric thermometry", see Section 4.2.3, and "Estimates of the differences $T-T{90}$ ", see Section 5.1.

 2) Defined temperature scales allow to assign temperature values, determined by primary thermometry, to a series of naturally occurring and highly reproducible states (e.g., the freezing and triple points of pure substances).
-They also cover a specification of the interpolating or extrapolating instruments for a particular subrange of temperature and define any necessary interpolating or extrapolating equations.
-The defined scales are highly prescriptive and define new temperature quantities $T{\rm XX}$ (scale temperatures) that provide close approximations to the thermodynamic temperature T and have the same unit as T, i.e. the kelvin.
+They also cover a specification of the interpolating or extrapolating instruments for a particular sub-range of temperature and define any necessary interpolating or extrapolating equations.
+The defined scales are highly prescriptive and define new temperature quantities T{XX} (scale temperatures) that provide close approximations to the thermodynamic temperature T and have the same unit as T, i.e. the kelvin.
 Temperature values assigned to the fixed points of each scale are considered exact and are not altered while the scale is in force, even if subsequent research reveals a bias of the values relative to true thermodynamic temperature.
-Presently, the only such defined temperature scales recommended by the CCT and approved by the CIPM are the International Temperature Scale of 1990 (ITS-90) from 0.65 K and higher and the Provisional Low Temperature Scale covering the temperature range from 0.9 mK to 1 K (PLTS-2000).
-The temperatures defined by ITS-90 and PLTS-2000 are denoted by $T{90}$ and $T{2000}$ .
-Non-prescriptive recommendations for the realization of the ITS-90 and the PLTS-2000", respectively.
+Presently, the only such defined temperature scales recommended by the CCT and approved by the CIPM are the International Temperature Scale of 1990 (ITS-90) [3] from 0.65 K and higher and the Provisional Low Temperatures defined by ITS-90 and PLTS-2000 are denoted by T{90} and T{2000} .
+Non-prescriptive recommendations for the realization of the ITS-90 and the PLTS-2000 are given in the "Guide to the Realization of the ITS-90" and the "Guide to the Realization of the PLTS-2000", respectively.